wp-plugins/twitter-widget-with-styling/readme.txt

 === Twitter Widget with Styling ===
 Contributors: mpol
-Tags: twitter, widget, twitter style, twitter styling, stylesheet, embedded timeline, easy twitter widget Requires at least: 3.0
+Tags: twitter, widget, twitter style, twitter styling, stylesheet, embedded timeline, easy twitter widget Requires at least: 3.7
-Tested up to: 4.0
+Tested up to: 4.3
-Stable tag: trunk
+Stable tag: 1.3.0
 License: GPLv2 or later

-A Twitter widget that is easy to configure and easy to style.
+A Twitter Widget that is easy to configure and easy to style.

 == Description ==

-A Twitter widget that is easy to configure and easy to style.
-It uses the Embedded Timeline widget of Twitter.com.
+A Twitter Widget that is easy to configure and easy to style.
+It uses the Embedded Timeline Widget of Twitter.com.
 You can have it load an extra stylesheet, where you can style the layout of the widget.

 = Languages =